MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-495-Standards-Electronic-Health-Record-Technology-Incentive-Program/subpart-A-General-Provisions/section-495.24.md

 (*3*) More than 60 percent of diagnostic imaging orders created by authorized providers of the eligible hospital's or CAH's inpatient or emergency department (POS 21 or 23) during the EHR reporting period are recorded using computerized provider order entry.

-(5) *Patient electronic access to health information* - (i) *EP patient electronic access to health information* - (A) *Objective.* The EP provides patients (or patient-authorized representative) with timely electronic access to their health information and patient-specific education.
+(5) *Patient electronic access to health information*—(i) *EP patient electronic access to health information*—(A) *Objective.* The EP provides patients (or patient-authorized representative) with timely electronic access to their health information and patient-specific education.

 (B) *Measures.* EPs must meet the following two measures:

-(*1*) For more than 80 percent of all unique patients seen by the EP -
+(*1*) For more than 80 percent of all unique patients seen by the EP—

 (*i*) The patient (or the patient-authorized representative) is provided timely access to view online, download, and transmit his or her health information; and